Aticks Ypachay: Diaguita-Kakán identity through ancestral pottery in the Limarí Valley, Chile

 Diaguita-Kakán ceramics from the collection of the British Museum.
 Photo: Lasta Anku Association. © The Trustees of the British Museum.

 Aticks Ypachay” (Reviving Mother Nature;Kakán) is a collaborative project between Chilean indigenous Diaguita-Kakán association Lasta Anku, Diaguita- Kakán researcher Vicente Antonio Alfaro Norton, SDCELAR, and the collections from the British Museum.
-The project aims to document, study, and connect a pottery collection from the region of Coquimbo currently underdocumented with Diaguita-Kakán communities and potters in the Limarí province, Coquimbo, Chile.
-This collective endeavour is focused on the study and documentation of ceramic vessels in participation with local potters and researchers, creating new meanings around their history, production, and cultural relevance.
+The project aims to document, study, and connect a pottery collection from the region of Coquimbo with Diaguita-Kakán communities and potters in the Limarí province, Coquimbo, Chile.
+This collective endeavour is focused on the study and documentation of ceramic materials in participation with local potters and researchers, creating new meanings around their history, production, and cultural relevance.
 With a primary focus on understanding the material practices and reviving the traditional knowledge associated with pottery production, the vigorous involvement of local traditional Diaguita-Kakán authorities allows to situate these ancestral ceramics within their living present.

-The Diaguita-Kakán:
+The Diaguita-Kakán

 Diaguita-Kakán are indigenous peoples that live in the territory of the Norte Chico in Chile between the 3rd and 5th regions.
 This includes the transverse valleys, coasts and mountains of Copiapó, Huasco, Elqui, Limarí, Choapa, Aconcagua, and Mapocho, territories inhabited for at least 12,000 years.
 The continuous existence and re-enactment of material traditions are where Diaguitas connect their heritage with their ancestral cosmology.
-Diaguitas still practice traditional agriculture, the natural medicine of the meikas (healers), pirqueneria (mining), Bailes Chinos (Intangible Cultural Heritage of Humanity, UNESCO 2014), gastronomy, stonework (unique stones in Abya Yala such as lapis lazuli and combarbalita, the national stone of Chile and unique to Combarbalá), fishing, weaving, astronomy, and Andean transhumance.
+Diaguitas still practice traditional agriculture, the natural medicine of the meicas (healers), pirqueneria (mining), Bailes Chinos (Intangible Cultural Heritage of Humanity, UNESCO 2014), gastronomy, stonework (unique stones in Abya Yala such as lapis lazuli and combarbalita, the national stone of Chile and unique to Combarbalá), fishing, weaving, astronomy, and Andean transhumance.
 In that way, the project is meant as a part of a larger cultural context, where the depth of the Diaguita-Kakán culture is explored from its material heritage, discernible in the British Museum collection of funerary and household vessels.

-Diaguita-Kakán ceramic, Am1939,08.1, Photo: Lasta Anku Association. © The Trustees of the British Museum.
+Diaguita-Kakán duck jug (mojchi’ck), Am1939,08.2, Photo: Lasta Anku Association. © The Trustees of the British Museum.

 Ceramic traditions in the Limarí Valley can be traced back to the first agricultural and pastoral communities of the area, the Molle culture, an ancestral Diaguita-Kakán peoples who inhabited the territory from 300BCE – 700 CE, during the early ceramic period.
 From this period onwards, there are two basic types of pottery: the gritty ware used for cooking and domestic purposes, and decorated, ritual sacred ceramics used in ceremonial, ritual, and mortuary contexts.
 The subsequent cultural phase, known as Las Animas, began around 700 CE with the introduction of polychrome geometric designs painted on the interior and exterior of wide bowls.
 Around 1000 CE, new forms of pottery and decorations began to appear, with complex and infinitely diverse geometric designs in what became known as the Diaguita culture.
 These bands of red, white, black, and sometimes ochre geometries were painted across bowls, vases, urns, and different forms of jars, often incorporating anthropomorphic and zoomorphic designs.
 These chronological categories are not as limited as they were once thought to be, with a continuation of the oldest ceramic traditions of the first potters evident in the present.
 Towards the end of the 15th century, the Limarí was forcefully incorporated into the Tawantinsuyu, the Incan Empire, which saw the introduction of Cuzqueñan pottery forms that utilised local Diaguita motifs.